Clarence Thomas: Supreme Court of the United States

 After joining the Supreme Court, Thomas emerged as a member of the Court's conservative wing.
-He aligned himself with Justice Antonin Scalia, with whom he shared an originalist approach to constitutional interpretation, and sided with him in 92 percent of cases during his first 13 years on the bench.
+He aligned himself with Justice Antonin Scalia, with whom he shared an originalist approach to constitutional interpretation, and sided with him in 92% of cases during his first 13 years on the bench.
 (Note: On average, from 1994 to 2004, Scalia and Thomas had an 87% voting alignment, the highest on the court, followed by Ruth Bader Ginsburg and David Souter (86%).
 In that same period, Thomas was the third-most-frequent dissenter on the Court, behind Stevens and Scalia.
 Scalia's and Thomas's agreement rate peaked in 1996 at 98%.
 By 2004, other pairs of justices were more closely aligned than Scalia and Thomas.)
 Over time, Thomas and Scalia's jurisprudence separated, (Note: Thomas's close early association with Scalia came under scrutiny by critics in multiple law review articles.
 In November 1996, Emerge magazine titled him as "Uncle Thomas: Lawn Jockey of the Far Right".
 Linda Greenhouse observed that Thomas voted with Scalia 91% of the time during October Term 2006, and with Justice John Paul Stevens the least, 36% of the time.
 Biographer Jan Crawford noted that Scalia often joined Thomas instead of Thomas joining Scalia.
 Biographer Corey Robin has called the idea that Thomas followed Scalia's votes a debunked myth.) with Thomas favoring stronger emphasis on the Constitution's original understanding and demonstrating greater willingness to overrule precedent.
 His appointment represented a decline in the Court's liberal wing, which then comprised only Justices John Paul Stevens and Harry Blackmun.

 In his early days on the Court, Thomas adopted a bold style of legal jurisprudence that alienated him from Justices Blackmun and Sandra Day O'Connor.
 He became the subject of intense media criticism for his decisions, including from figures that supported his appointment.
 Having previously experienced scrutiny during his confirmation hearings, Thomas believed in producing results without regard for his public image, a characteristic embodied in his lack of questions during oral arguments.
 His conservative approach moved O'Connor to take liberal positions but attracted Scalia.
 He formed a friendship with Justice Byron White, with whom he shared multiple interests, and found support from Justice David Souter.